 In a country known for its ancient relics, Abruzzo’s centuries old trabocchi stand out like sentinels on the Adriatic coast.
 These wooden fishing platforms extend into the sea, giving local fisherman access to the deeper waters where fish are more abundant.

 The fishing method hasn’t changed over the centuries, either.
 These skilled fishermen turn a wooden lever that operates a system of pulleys lowering a net into the sea, which is later drawn up (hopefully full of fish).
 You can see how this works on our BBC feature.

-In fact, the lovely beaches of Vasto’s trabocchi coast near the Punta Aderci nature reserve were named one of the top 10 beaches in Italy for 2017.
+In fact, the lovely beaches of Vasto’s trabocchi coast near the Punta Aderci nature reserve were named one of the top 10 beaches in Italy for many years.

 Explore a charming trabocchi fishing house for yourself where you can take part in a fish cooking class and enjoy a wonderful lunch during any one of our tours.

 2. Care to castle-hop?
 You won’t believe the Roccascalegna.